ESMWG/NoahMP-Example/README.md

 In the `NoahMP-Training/input` directory, unzip `input.zip`.

-Warning: the example contained in this repository are used for training purpose only, you cannot user this example for publications and commercial purposes.
+Warning: the example contained in this repository are used for training purpose only, you cannot use this example for publications and commercial purposes.

 ## Download and compile the NoahMP source code